nosarthur/nosarthur.github.io/_drafts/gita-milestone4.md

 same process do.
 One needs to be careful about multithreading since different threads could write to the same memory address.

+There is another improvement on context switch at IO blocks.
+A switch is wasted if it switches to another blocked task.
+This is a real concern if tasks are long running with intermittent IO blocks.
-There is another improvement related to context switch.
-If the task being switched to is also under IO block, then the switch is wasted.
-If many tasks are long running, a lot of the switches will be wasted.
-A better situation is to somehow maintain a list of ready tasks so all switches are successful.
+A better situation is
+to somehow maintain a list of ready tasks so all switches are successful.
 One way to achieve this is via [asynchrony](<https://en.wikipedia.org/wiki/Asynchrony_(computer_programming)>).